openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 ### Implementation Details/Notes/Constraints
 The certs will be prepended to the []configv1.NamedCertificate list before the api server is started. (it will be added to `-tls-sni-cert-key` flag)

-this certification paths configuration and names will be prepended into the kube-apiserver `tls-sni-cert-key` command line flag. when same SNI appear in the CN part of the provided certs,this certificate will take precedence over the `default` external-signer. [ref](https://github.com/kubernetes/kubernetes/blob/98358b8ce11b0c1878ae7aa1482668cb7a0b0e23/staging/src/k8s.io/apiserver/pkg/server/dynamiccertificates/named_certificates.go#L38)
+This certificate paths configuration and names will be prepended into the kube-apiserver `tls-sni-cert-key` command line flag.
+When the same SNI appears in the SAN part of the provided certs, this certificate will take precedence over the `default` external-signer. [ref](https://github.com/kubernetes/kubernetes/blob/98358b8ce11b0c1878ae7aa1482668cb7a0b0e23/staging/src/k8s.io/apiserver/pkg/server/dynamiccertificates/named_certificates.go#L38)

 ### API Extensions